andis-spr/fzf-bookmarks/README.md

 ### Windows taskbar shortcut

-To have a convenient fzf-bookmarks launcher icon on your Windows taskbar, create a new Shortcut with `Right click --> New --> Shortcut`, set the `Target` field to `cmd.exe /c .\start.bat` and `Start in` field to your `fzf-bookmarks` directory, then drag it on the taskbar.
+To have a convenient launcher icon on your Windows taskbar, create a new `Shortcut` with `Right click -> New -> Shortcut`, set the `Target` field to `cmd.exe /c .\start.bat` and `Start in` field to your `fzf-bookmarks` directory, then drag it on the taskbar.

-Above mentioned bookmarks file command line parameter can also be used here.
-Normally Windows won't let you pin another launcher because of the same path, but you can wrap it another `.bat` script and make shortcut of that.
+Above mentioned command line parameter can also be used here.

+Normally Windows won't let you pin another launcher because of the same path, but you can wrap it in another `.bat` script and make shortcut of that.

 ## "Copy-a-bookmark"